Augusto-Ildefonso/e-gas/README.md

 # Egas

-A dashboard to monitor your gas cylinders
+A dashboard to monitor the consume of your gas cylinders

+Creators: Augusto Fernandes Ildefonso, Kauê Patrick de Oliveira and Kauê Salvi de Alcantara